ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 funny combinations of first and last names for certain race groups (e.g. South Asian first names with East Asian last names) but we are not expecting to get that right.

+Hyphenated last names are merged together from samples of random last names (by race/ethnicity).
+This likely creates some strange last names, so have a careful look at this in validation, and decide if refinement is needed.

 2.3.7 Component 11: Date of Birth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~